-The mission of TUFC is to expand the opportunity for the public to see many varieties of trees; to discover their different names, appearances and uses; and to learn of the benefits that trees provide to our environment, our public, our communities, and our state.
+The purpose of the TUFC Arboretum Program is to expand the opportunity for the public to see many varieties of trees; to discover their different names, appearances and uses; and to learn of the benefits that trees provide to our environment, our public, our communities, and our state.
 We hope you learn to love and touch trees.

 In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age or disability.

 Site Inspections Occur April – September of each year!